Video shows officers dragged Tyreek Hill out of his car after he put his window back up

 The door opened and the second officer reached in and grabbed Hill by the arm and the back of the head as the player said, “I am getting out.”

+Hill later guessed that he wasn’t moving as quickly as the officers would have liked.

+“I wasn’t moving fast because I’ve got injuries,” said Hill, who started his ninth NFL season.
+“I got things that I go through.
+I play a physical sport.”

 The second officer forced Hill face-first onto the ground.
-Three officers pulled Hill's arms behind his back as Hill yelled into his cellphone, “I am getting arrested Drew.”
-It was unclear if he was talking to his agent, Drew Rosenhaus, or the team's director of security, Drew Brooks.
-Both soon showed up at the scene.
+Three officers pulled Hill’s arms behind his back as Hill yelled into his cellphone, “I am getting arrested Drew,” talking to the Dolphins’ director of security, Drew Brooks.

 The officers handcuffed Hill and one put a knee in the middle of his back.
 “If we tell you to do something, do it.”